openvinotoolkit/openvino/docs/notebooks/pixart-with-output.rst

 .. parsed-literal::

     You are using the default legacy behaviour of the <class 'transformers.models.t5.tokenization_t5.T5Tokenizer'>.
 This is expected, and simply means that the `legacy` (previous) behavior will be used so nothing changes for you.
 If you want to use the new behaviour, set `legacy=False`.
 This should only be set if you understand what it means, and thoroughly read the reason why this was added as explained in https://github.com/huggingface/transformers/pull/24565
-    Some weights of the model checkpoint were not used when initializing PixArtTransformer2DModel:
-     ['caption_projection.y_embedding']